1000+

 Why You Shouldn’t Do Your Own Business Taxes in 2020?

-Tackling your taxes once you’ve become a small business owner has become a much more challenging prospect than it used to be.
-The IRS estimates that it will take the average person 11 hours to complete their 2020 tax return, and this number is easily multiplied tenfold when you’re factoring in business taxes.
+Tackling your taxes once you’ve become a small business owner becomes challenging.
+The IRS estimates that it will take the average person 11 hours to complete their 2020 tax return.
+This number is easily multiplied tenfold when filing business taxes.

-While entrepreneurial types like to take a hands-on “many-hats” approach, savvy business owners know when they need to outsource certain tasks and knowledge areas to the experts.
-Eleven hours, much less the more probable thirty or forty, is an enormous amount of potentially billable time to lose, or time that could be better spent running and growing your business.
+Entrepreneurial types like to take a hands-on “many-hats” approach.
+Many savvy business owners know when they need to outsource certain tasks and knowledge areas to the experts.
+Eleven hours, much less the more probable thirty or forty.
+It is an enormous amount of potentially billable time to lose.
+This time could be better spent running and growing your business.

-A professional tax preparer is the best choice for handling your business taxes in the upcoming 2020.
-Here’s why.
+Why professional tax preparers are the best choice for your business taxes?

 Whether your business is a sole proprietorship, S-Corporation, or C-Corporation, the vast number of revisions to the tax code will unequivocally affect you and can end up necessitating more time and energy than your basic year-end updates.